Suggested donation: 20-100/$0.25 each; 101-1000/$0.20 each; 1001-5000/$0.15 each.

 The law of YHWH is perfect, converting the soul: the testimony of YHWH is sure, making wise the simple.
 (Psalm 19:7)

 Do we then make void the law through faith?
 God forbid: yea, we establish the law.
-(Romans 3:31)
+(Romans 3:31)8

 End Notes

-4. Yeshua is the English transliteration of our Savior’s given Hebrew name.
-Jesus is the English transliteration of the Greek Iesous, the Greek transliteration of the Savior’s Hebrew name Yeshua, with which He introduced Himself to Saul on the road to Damascus in Acts 26:14-15.
-For a more thorough explanation concerning the use of the sacred names of God (without resorting to unscriptural extremes), “The Third Commandment” may be read online, or the book Thou shalt not take the name of YHWH thy God in vain may be ordered from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for a suggested $4 donation.*
+4. Yeshua (Yah saves) is the English transliteration of our Savior's given Hebrew name, with which He introduced Himself to Paul in Acts 26:14-15.
+(Jesus is a second-generation English transliteration of Iesous, the Greek transliteration of the Hebrew Yeshua.)
+Because Yeshua is unfamiliar to most readers, I have chosen to use Jesus in this tract in order to remove what might otherwise be a stumbling block.
+For a more thorough explanation regarding the sacred names of God, "The Third Commandment" may be read online, or the book Thou shalt not take the name of YHWH thy God in vain may be ordered from Bible Law vs. The United States Constitution Ministries, PO Box 248, Scottsbluff, Nebraska, 69363, for a suggested $4 donation.*

-6. Where the Tetragrammaton YHWH – the four Hebrew characters that represent the personal name of God – has been unlawfully rendered the LORD or GOD in English translations, I have taken the liberty of correcting this error by inserting YHWH where appropriate.
-For a more thorough explanation concerning the sacred names of God (without resorting to unscriptural extremes), “The Third Commandment” may be read online, or the book Thou shalt not take the name of YHWH thy God in vain may be ordered from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for a suggested $4 donation.*
+6. Where the Tetragrammaton (YHWH)—the four Hebrew characters representing the personal name of God—has been unlawfully rendered the LORD or GOD in English translations, I have taken the liberty to insert YHWH where appropriate.
+For a more thorough explanation concerning important reasons for using the sacred name of God, "The Third Commandment" may be read online, or the book Thou shalt not take the name of YHWH thy God in vain may be ordered from Bible Law vs. The United States Constitution Ministries, PO Box 248, Scottsbluff, Nebraska, 69363, for a suggested $4 donation.*

 7. Additional evidence for the prior existence of Yahweh’s laws can be found at the times of Adam, Enoch, and Noah – see Jasher 3, 34 and 35, and Genesis 4:9-10, 14; 7:2-3; 9:4-6, 23; 14:20; 18:19; 24:23; 28:22; 31:39; 34:7; 35:2-4; 38:8, 24; 39:9; and 42:22.